It is Possible to Visit Provence on a Budget Holiday

 Ancient sites in the Luberon Valley

-Plan a visit to nearby Fontaine de Vaucluse to see the source of the Sorgue river.
-This town has a history of papermaking and you can still visit a paper factory.
+Plan a visit to nearby Fontaine de Vaucluse to see the source of the Sorgue River.
+This town has a history of papermaking, and you can still visit a paper factory.

 Until recently the village of Saumane, in the Vaucluse, was not on many tourist itineraries and the town’s residents probably liked it that way.
-After four years of restoration work and a large budget, the hilltop Château de Saumane has opened for public visits during summer months.
+After four years of restoration work and a large budget, the hilltop Château de Saumane has opened for public visits during the summer months.

 Where to stay: